uboslinux/ubos-docs/sphinx/developers/manifest/functions.rst

    values need to be specified as quoted strings, e.g. in PHP.

 ``trim``
-   Trim leading and trailing white space from a string.
+   Remove leading and trailing white space from a string.

-``cr2space``
-   Convert all newlines to spaces.
-This is useful to convert a multi-line string into a single-line string.